-Wat Tham Suwan Khuha is a surprising cave sheltering an immense reclining golden Buddha.
-So if you feel like a little drive outside Phuket island, explore another side of Phang Nga!
-This region is not only famous for its incredible limestone cliffs plunging down into the sea, but also for some unexpected jewels.
-If you rent a car, driving along these majestic cliffs of Phang Nga will reveal impressive landscapes and the surprising Wat Tham Suwan Khuha cave where this famous reclining Buddha is located.
+Wat Suwan Kuha is a surprising cave sheltering an immense reclining golden Buddha.
+If you feel like a little drive outside Phuket island, this is your chance to explore another side of Phang Nga!
+This region is not only famous for incredible limestone cliffs plunging straight down into the sea, but also for some unexpected jewels.
+If you rent a car, driving along these majestic cliffs of Phang Nga will reveal impressive landscapes and the surprising Wat Suwan Kuha cave where this famous reclining Buddha is located.

 Phang Nga town itself hasn’t been strongly affected by tourism yet.
 Long ago, there were obviously a lot of expectation following the popularity of this silly James Bond movie that made ‘Koh Tapu’ (James Bond Island or the ‘Nail rock’) so famous and the whole area became a tourist magnet.
 (It still is).
 One of the highlight of Phang Nga town is the park at the entrance of the city, accessible through a hole in an immense cliff.
 When you are about to reach town, turn right to Krabi but stop only few meters on your left.

 What you see looks like a large parking but the road continues through that hole in the cliff.
 Passed this impressive ‘gate’ you will reach a large well maintained park surrounded by many caves and tunnels easy to explore and walk through.
 This park is obviously a popular attraction for locals, you can tell by from the amount of food vendors standing by every where.
 It’s a fun stop and you get to see quite a lot of monkeys.